+Action Worksheet

-Action Worksheet Name of Jurisdiction: Pulaski County Risk / Vulnerability Problem being Mitigated: Lack of synergy/communication/coordination of mitigation in community development projects and integration of mitigation actions into economic and community development projects.
-Hazard(s) Addressed: All hazards Action or Project Action/Project Number: 6.1.3 Name of Action or Project: Coordination with state/local/federal agencies to integrate mitigation into economic and community development projects.
+Name of Jurisdiction: Pulaski County

+Risk / Vulnerability

+Problem being Mitigated: Lack of synergy/communication/coordination of mitigation in community development projects and integration of mitigation actions into economic and community development projects.

+Hazard(s) Addressed: All hazards

+Action or Project

+Action/Project Number: 6.1.3

+Name of Action or Project: Coordination with state/local/federal agencies to integrate mitigation into economic and community development projects.

 Action or Project Description: Work with state/local/federal agencies to include mitigation into economic and community development projects.

 Applicable Goal Statement: Secure resources for investment in hazard mitigation.

-Estimated Cost: Unknown Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/ displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible County Commission, local planners, local economic developers, Organization/Department: community development organizations, county EMD Action/Project Priority: Timeline for Completion: 23 - High Priority Potential Fund Sources: On-going Grants, local general revenue funds, and private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: Hazard Mitigation Plan, economic development plans, CEDS, land-use plans Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Progress is being made in this area.
+Estimated Cost: Unknown

+Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/ displacement impacts, and emergency management costs/community costs.

+Plan for Implementation

+Responsible Organization/Department: County Commission, local planners, local economic developers, community development organizations, county EMD

+Action/Project Priority: 23 - High Priority

+Timeline for Completion: On-going On-going

+Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

+Local Planning Mechanisms to be Used in Implementation, if any: Hazard Mitigation Plan, economic development plans, CEDS, land-use plans

+Progress Report

+Action Status In Progress/Continue in Plan Update

+Report of Progress Progress is being made in this area.
 Hazard mitigation goals and actions have been incorporated into the regional Community Economic Development Strategy (CEDS).
 As mitigation awareness grows, additional efforts will be made to incorporate mitigation activities into economic and community development projects.

-Action 6.1.4: Encourage local jurisdictions to budget for mitigation projects.
+Action 6.1.4: When funding is available, budget for mitigation projects.

 Action Worksheet Name of Jurisdiction: Pulaski County Risk / Vulnerability Problem being Mitigated: Lack of funding for hazard mitigation projects.
-Hazard(s) Addressed: All Hazards 1 Action or Project Action/Project Number: 6.1.4 Name of Action or Project: Budgeting for mitigation projects Action or Project Description: Encourage local jurisdictions to budget for mitigation projects.
+Hazard(s) Addressed: All Hazards Action or Project Action/Project Number: 6.1.4 Name of Action or Project: Budgeting for mitigation projects Action or Project Description: When funding is available, budget for mitigation projects.
 Applicable Goal Statement: Secure resources for investment in hazard mitigation.
 Estimated Cost: Unknown Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: County EMD, County Commission Action/Project Priority: 23 - H Timeline for Completion: 5 years to implement and then on-going Potential Fund Sources: Local general revenue funds Local Planning Mechanisms to be Used in Implementation, if any: Hazard mitigation plan, County Budget, CEDS, LEOP , Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Pulaski County currently budgets to upgrade all culvert replacements.
-The county is also asking FEMA to allow them to mitigate repairs following a disaster rather than build the road and/or bridge back just as it was before the damage.
+Plan for Implementation Responsible Organization/Department: County EMD, County Commission Action/Project Priority: 23 - H Timeline for Completion: 5 years to implement and then on-going Potential Fund Sources: Local general revenue funds Local Planning Mechanisms to be Used in Implementation, if any: Hazard mitigation plan, County Budget, CEDS, LEOP Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Pulaski County currently budgets to upgrade all culvert replacements.
+The county is also asking FEMA to allow them to mitigate repairs following a disaster rather than build the road and/or bridge back just as it was before the damage. and or anago back just do it has below the damage.